hyrsh/l7-snake/README.md

 - add logrotation based on filesize

 ## Infos

-I compiled with:
+On Windows I built with:
-- CGO_ENABLED = 1
+- CGO\_ENABLED=1
 - go build -ldflags='-s -w -extldflags "-static"' main.go

-I used (on my local machine) upx for binary compression with:
+On Linux I built with:
+- CGO\_ENABLED=0
+- go build -a -tags netgo --ldflags '-extldflags "-static"'

+For binary compression I used:
-- upx --best l7-snake (and got it to ~2810KB with full functionality)
+- upx --best l7-snake

 Hint: _On Windows the compression flag --brute or --ultra-brute throw a false positive with Windows Defender, so I would only use the --best flag._